zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 ## Linking a Jira Project {#link-jira-project}

 {{% alert color="info" %}}
-You can only link Jira projects your API Token has access to, with a maximum of 20 Jira projects per portfolio.
+You can only link Jira projects that your API Token has access to, with a maximum of 20 Jira projects per portfolio.
 {{% /alert %}}

 Once the integration with Jira has been completed, you can link Jira projects to your portfolio as follows: